uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 # Unstructured Data (Data Files)

 Unstructured data are simply data files that have do not necessarily conform to any particular schema or format.
-Some data files may be consistently structured (e.g .bam or .png), but Gen3 treats these simply as files and does not check whether they conform to a particular format or not.
-To make data available to end users you must first upload the files and associate with the appropriate node in the data dictionary.
+Some data files may be consistently structured (e.g .bam or .png), but Gen3 treats these simply as files and does not check whether they conform to a particular internal format or not.
+To make data available to end users you must first upload the files and associate them with the appropriate node in the data dictionary.

 ## Standard Submission Process